 Protecting our plants and seeds from animals has been challenging.
 We use cages to protect seedlings which are especially delectable to the local mice and hare, and stratification boxes to protect our acorns, hazelnuts, and butternuts over the winter.
 Rare species like Ironwood are wrapped in the fall to protect them from being chewed.

-Raised beds are the perfect for small seedlings as they warm up quickly in the spring and help with weed control.
+Raised beds are perfect for small seedlings as they warm up quickly in the spring and help with weed control.
 Tucked beneath a stand of old-field white spruce, we have a section that nurtures our shade-loving plants, such as young eastern hemlock and dutchman’s breeches.
 Raised beds in the sun are perfect for our other wildflowers, which are incredibly valuable to pollinators.
 While we do our best to protect our young seedlings from our animal friends, it also important to us that the nursery supports and provides food and homes for as many kinds of wildlife as possible.
 Every year, we have tree swallows return to our nest boxes, song sparrows ground nesting amoungst the trees and monarch butterfies thriving on our swamp milkweed, to name just a few.

 Two wetland areas have been developed, extending our ability to grow wetland plants.
 These rare and beautiful species include pitcher plant, sundew and water filtering cattails.
 These areas are kept wetter than other parts of the nursery and use a mixture of soil, compost and peat moss to help retain moisture.